Contact Us

 2

-Which teachers will deliver CT in Classes 3-5 (integrated into Maths and TWAU) and who will lead cross-disciplinary AI in Classes 6-8?
+Which teachers will deliver CT in Classes 3-5 (integrated into Mathematics and The World Around Us, or TWAU) and who will lead cross-disciplinary AI in Classes 6-8?
 Have they received training beyond a vendor orientation?

 3